 This type of wooden flooring will mean you can expect to pay approximately £65.03 per square metre.
 One example is the popular Elk Dark oak engineered wood flooring which offers a natural look and texture.
 Bruce light oak engineered wood flooring costs £65.03 per square metre.

 Laminate bathroom flooring

 If you would like to replace your existing flooring, laminate is a go-to option.
-A popular choice thanks to its wood-look, it can create an elegant bathroom style.
-It is extremely practical due to its nature if being easy to clean.
+A popular choice thanks to its wood look, it can create an elegant bathroom style.
+It is extremely practical due to the fact it is easy to clean.

 Simple to install

 Laminate is simple to install, which also makes life a little bit easier.
 Despite this, this type of flooring is susceptible to water damage so ensuring you wipe up any residue or excess water is crucial.
 Being difficult to repair, ensure you take care of it or the bathroom cost may add up.

 This type of bathroom flooring can range in price.
 You can expect to pay a total cost of anything from £21.85 per metre squared for products like the Haliburton silver Cedar laminate flooring, which is suitable to use with underfloor heating but not for wet rooms.

 The Champlain Victorian tile water-resistant laminate flooring will cost £53.75 per metre squared due to its resilient properties.
 The additional costs are due to water resistance and will depend on what your bathroom suite cost looks like.